Chinese conglomerate HNA sues exiled tycoon Guo

 Guo began making specific allegations against HNA in April but the group did not respond publicly until last week, when it issued a denial and threatened legal action.

-Guo has said he will make additional revelations in a live online interview scheduled later on Friday with U.S.-based Chinese-language political gossip site Mingjing.
+Guo has said he will soon make additional revelations in a scheduled live online interview with U.S.-based Chinese-language political gossip site Mingjing.

 Last week, he urged HNA to make good on its threat to sue.